Skip to main content

 Restricted insurance cover for communicable diseases

-That is, in response to the COVID-19 outbreak, and seeking to reduce their own exposures, many insurers moved to restrict insurance cover relating to communicable diseases – either, excluding COVID-19 or going further by removing all cover for communicable diseases.
+That is, in response to the COVID-19 outbreak, and seeking to reduce their own exposures, many insurers moved to restrict insurance cover relating to communicable diseases.
+They either excluded COVID-19 or went further by removing all cover for communicable diseases.
+So health and care organisations affected by communicable disease infections may find themselves without cover.
+This means they would not be covered for legal fees and compensation if they are held liable for infections following legal action.
+For instance:

-• While public liability insurance is designed to cover the accidental death of or accidental personal injury to any person and may extend to diseases, many policies now exclude some named diseases or communicable diseases as well as COVID-19.
+• Public liability insurance is designed to cover the accidental death of or accidental personal injury to any person and may extend to diseases.
+But many policies now exclude some named diseases or communicable diseases as well as COVID-19.

-• Employers liability is compulsory for all employers and covers legal liability for bodily injury or disease sustained by any employee which arises out of and in the course of their employment.
-There remains some uncertainty as to whether employers liability would extend to communicable disease claims but, even in cases where it does, they would clearly offer no protection against claims from patients or residents.
+• Employers liability is compulsory for all employers.
+It covers legal liability for bodily injury or disease sustained by any employee which arises out of and in the course of their employment.
+There is still uncertainty about whether employers liability would extend to communicable disease claims.
+But even in cases where it does, they would clearly offer no protection against claims from patients or residents.

-• As well as material damage to premises, business interruption insurance also responds to “named diseases” – a clearly defined list of diseases that are covered and if the disease isn’t listed, it will not be covered.
-At the time of the COVID-19 outbreak, as a new virus, it was not listed in policies as a named disease, while policies taken out more recently may now exclude some or all cover for named diseases.
+• As well as material damage to premises, business interruption insurance also responds to “named diseases”.
+These are a clearly defined list of diseases that are covered and if the disease isn’t listed, it will not be covered.
+At the time of the COVID-19 outbreak it was obviously a new virus.
+So it was not listed in policies as a named disease, while policies taken out more recently may now exclude some or all cover for named diseases.

 What is a communicable disease?